 Government plans to procure up to three new support ships for the Royal Fleet Auxiliary are facing opposition from Labour, the SNP and trade unions.

-According to a briefing paper in the House of Commons library, the programme is currently in the Assessment Phase with the competition expected to be formally launched towards the end of 2018 and a contract signed in 2020.
-The MOD says the contract will be for two ships with an option for a third, however this was recently postponed.
+According to a briefing paper in the House of Commons library, the programme is currently in the Assessment Phase with the competition originally expected to be formally launched towards the end of 2018 and a contract signed in 2020.
+The MoD says the contract will be for two ships with an option for a third, however this was recently postponed.

 The briefing paper states:

 “The Government intends to compete the contract internationally.
 Labour, the SNP and the shipbuilding trade unions argue the contract should be restricted to UK shipyards to support the shipbuilding industry, secure jobs and retain skills.

 They argue the proposed ships are ‘warships’ and as such, the Government can use the Article 346 exemption to exclude the contract from EU procurement rules on national security grounds.